Chadwick School: History

 The school was founded in 1935 by Margaret Lee Chadwick and Commander Joseph Chadwick in San Pedro, California.
 In 1938, the school moved to Palos Verdes, California.
-In the beginning, Chadwick was an open-air day and boarding school for 75 students.
+In the beginning, Chadwick was an open-air day and boarding school for 75 students, named Chadwick Open Air School.

+In 1938, the Chadwick Seaside School officially opened on land donated by Palos Verdes developer, Frank Vanderlip.
+Chadwick School’s co-founders, the Roesslers also provided financial support.

 After the retirement of the Chadwick family in 1963, the school created a board of trustees and in 1968 discontinued its boarding program.

 In 1972, Chadwick joined the Cum Laude Society.

 Up until the 1970s, the school owned all of the hill leading up to it, which was sold off to establish the school's endowment.
 As a result of the ensuing neighborhood development, the school's growth and traffic are constrained by a conditional-use permit with the Academy Hill Homeowners Association.
-Since the 1970s, the school has opened more buildings, a gymnasium, and a performing arts center.
+Since the 1970s, the school has opened more buildings, such as the Geoffrey Alan Laverty Center for the Performing Arts, Leavenworth Library Learning Center, and Pascoe Pavilion Gymnasium.
+Chadwick School currently sits on 45 acres of land with 26 educational buildings.

 It is accredited by the Western Association of Schools and Colleges.
 The movie adaptation of the book Mommie Dearest was filmed at Chadwick in 1981.